Sexual side-effects for men and people assigned male at birth

 What are the possible sexual side-effects?

-• ‘Dry’ orgasm.
-After some treatments, like pelvic radiotherapy or prostate surgery, some men find that an orgasm has less semen than usual or they have a ‘dry’ orgasm, where no semen is ejaculated.
-Dry orgasm means you won’t be able to father a child, as there is no semen.
+- ‘Dry’ orgasm.
+After some treatments, like pelvic radiotherapy or prostate surgery, you may find that an orgasm has less semen than usual or you may have a ‘dry’ orgasm, where no semen is ejaculated.
+If you have dry orgasms, you won’t be able to have a child, as there is no semen.

 What can help?